 He is co-founder and past-chairman of the CANN subdivision of the Chemical Health and Safety Division (DCHAS) of the American Chemical Society.
 His is also on the Board of Directors of the International Association for Cannabinoids as Medicine.
 He has a background in analytical chemistry and molecular pharmacology, he received his Ph.D. for contributions in characterizing the structure and function of the cannabinoid receptors.
 He is an author of the American Herbal Pharmacopeia's Cannabis Monograph and serves on multiple expert government, trade association committees, scientific organizations and is a court-qualified synthetic cannabinoid and cannabis expert.

 Dr. Marcu has helped create medical cannabis educational training for clinicians and for workers in the medical cannabis industry, and has been invited to speak at many international conferences and universities, including the University of Leiden, Temple University School of Medicine, Princeton Hospital, and Yale University.
 Dr. Marcu is also a court qualified expert witness on cannabis and synthetic cannabinoids.

 Dr. Marcu is a recipient of the Billy Martin research award from the International Cannabinoid Research Society.

 Dr. Manuel is a clinical researcher and tenured faculty member at NYU's Silver School of Social Work.
-Dr. Manuel is a well-respected grant writer and researcher with an interest in cannabis and its impact on wellbeing.
+Dr. Manuel is a well-respected grant writer and researcher with an interest in cannabis and its impact on mental health and wellbeing.